zalando-incubator/autoscaler/cluster-autoscaler/ZALANDO_CHANGES.md

 goroutines which makes it very hard to test, but even the existing coverage has allowed us to quickly identify the issues with the scale-up logic and ensure that further changes would not break our mitigations.

+## Extended node readiness

+The autoscaler treats the nodes with a predefined taint as not ready.
+This allows us to perform additional checks during node startup without having to modify `kubelet` and other components.
+Additionally, we can rely on the already existing logic in the autoscaler to automatically terminate nodes that fail to pass these checks after a timeout.

 ## Fix a bug in the NodeInfo.Clone() function that corrupts internal state

 The autoscaler relies on `NodeInfo.Clone()` in a couple of places.
 That function, unfortunately, is bugged and doesn't